ymolists/website/src/routes/docs/prebuilds.md

 - `before`
 - `init`
-- `prebuild`

 Note the absence of the `command` task.
 Since this task may potentially run indefinitely, e.g. if you start a dev server, Gitpod does not execute the `command` task during prebuilds.

-To perform long-running tasks such as executing unit tests, you can use the `prebuild` task.
+Prebuilds have a timeout of 1 hour.
+If your `before` and `init` tasks combined exceed 1 hour, your prebuild will fail.
+Subscribe to [this issue](https://github.com/gitpod-io/gitpod/issues/6283) for updates when this limit will be lifted.

+Each prebuild starts with a clean environment.
+In other words, Gitpod does not cache artifacts between prebuilds.
+We do have _incremental prebuilds_ available in Beta though and if you have a use case where this would be benefitial, please let us know.

 ## Configure the GitHub app